GoogleCloudPlatform/gcr-cleaner/README.md

 The payload is expected to be JSON with the following fields:

-- `repo` - Full name of the repository to clean, in the format `gcr.io/project/repo`.
+- `repos` - List of the full names of the repositories to clean (e.g.
+  `["gcr.io/project/repo"]`.
 This field is required.

 - `grace` - Relative duration in which to ignore references.
 This value is specified as a time duration value like "5s" or "3h".
 If set, refs newer than